 Representative Matters – Joint Ventures

-- Repsol E&P USA Inc. – asset exchange transaction and joint development arrangement with LLOG Exploration involving several deep-water blocks in the Gulf of Mexico
+- Repsol E&P USA Inc. – (1) alignment transaction and multi-billion dollar development arrangements with Oil Search (Alaska) for the Nanushuk Field in Alaska’s North Slope, an area estimated to have over 500 million gross barrels of recoverable oil reserves, and (2) asset exchange transaction and joint development arrangement with LLOG Exploration involving several deep-water blocks in the Gulf of Mexico

 - Concho Resources Inc. – “Beta Crude Connector” midstream joint venture with Frontier Midstream to develop a gathering and transportation system consisting of a 100+ mile gathering system, 250,000+ barrels of crude oil storage facilities, and certain associated truck terminals